Hassan-Naeem-code/Hassan-Naeem-code/README.md

 🧠 I'm currently learning Data Science and Artificial Intelligence

-👯‍♀️ I'm looking to collaborate on NPM community and other open source software companies
+👯‍♀️ I'm looking to collaborate on NPM community and other open source projects

 💬 Ask me about Javascript